 The Investment Manager has entered into a non-discretionary performance level agreement for Shariah services with HSBC Bank Middle East Limited (the Shariah Committee) pursuant to which HSBC Bank Middle East Limited will establish and administer an independent Shariah Committee in respect to the Fund (the Performance Level Agreement).
 The members of the Shariah Committee are detailed below.
-For the avoidance of doubt, members of the Shariah Committee will have no influence over investment decisions.
+For the avoidance of doubt, members of the Shariah Committee over investment decisions.